liferay/liferay-docs/discover/deployment/articles/03-maintaining-liferay/03-upgrading-liferay.markdown

     -Dfile.encoding=UTF8 -Duser.country=US -Duser.language=en -Duser.timezone=GMT -Xmx2048m

-If you need to modify these parameters you can use the option `-j`.
+If you need to modify these parameters, you can use the option `-j`.
 For example, to increase the Java memory in the upgrade process to 4GB:

     java -jar com.liferay.portal.tools.db.upgrade.client.jar -j "-Dfile.encoding=UTF8 -Duser.country=US -Duser.language=en -Duser.timezone=GMT -Xmx4096m"